kimjuny/koa-react-universal/README.md

 > koa2、react、react-universal-component、koa-webpack-server、async/await、code-splitting、hot-module-replacement、react-router4、redux-thunk

-This project is dedicated to build <b>simple yet powerful</b> Koa-React-Universal application boilerplate.
+This project is dedicated to build <b>simple yet powerful</b> Koa-React-Universal boilerplate.

 <b>Less is More:</b> All key ingredients are in `src/development`、`src/production` and webpack configurations, easy to understand、set-up and extend.
 We promise to use the most recent & official packages(as much as we can), no weird or tricky stuffs, keeping this project <b>clean and fully customizable</b>.